RandomNinjaAtk/docker-lidarr-extended/README.md

       * Artist (Lidarr)
       * Thumbnail Image (service thumbnail image)
       * Artist Genere Tags (Lidarr)
+* Queue Cleaner Script
+  * Automatically removes downloads that have a "warning" or "failed" status that will not auto-import into Lidarr, which enables Lidarr to automatically re-search for the album

 ### Audio & Video (Plex Example)